 Meat and three veg reigned supreme until the 1950s when large numbers of immigrants entered the country and brought with them a food culture that was entirely different to what we were used to.
 Around this time our delis, markets, small-goods stores and supermarkets took on entirely new flavours for Australians to love and incorporate into their own diets.
 It took several decades to find our feet and test our palates, but we are now a nation of enthusiastic “foodies”.

 The restaurant scene is booming in Australia, and we are seeking out more unique and specialist food items.
-At Coles supermarkets, a major sponsor of the Masterchef series and Australia’s most successful chain in the eyes of consumers in recent years, sales of “unusual” items that are featured on the popular show have surged by 1400% – according to this article in the Sydney Morning Herald.
+At Coles supermarkets, a major sponsor of the Masterchef series and Australia’s most successful chain in the eyes of consumers in recent years, sales of “unusual” items that are featured on the popular show have surged by 1400% – according to this article.

 Can the cost of food influence the taste?